mashed-potatoes/PotatoNV/README.md

 ---

-Unlock tool for Huawei devices on Kirin SoC.
+Bootloader unlock tool for Huawei devices on Kirin SoC.
-Copyright (C) 2020  mashed-potatoes
+Copyright (C) 2019-2020  mashed-potatoes

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by